Spingelhoff/fileR/README.md

 ### move_all_files_to_data_folder()

 Purpose: To move all files recursively in the 'data' directory to a specified 'data' folder.
 Files in the target folder prior to move are not affected.
+Additional folders can be specified, optionally.

 ### move_all_files_to_results_folder()

 Purpose: To move all files recursively in the 'results' directory to a specified 'results' folder.
 Files in the target folder prior to move are not affected.
+Additional folders can be specified, optionally.

 ### move_files_between_data_folders()